Sibi Pulpally

 Sibi Pulpally is a photographer from Kerala, India.
 In 2009, he won the Kerala Lalithakala Academy Award for his photo Kaalukal urangunnilla (English: Legs never sleep).
 He worked as the researcher and one of the producer of documentary Have You Seen Arana? which has won several awards internationally.
 He also worked as the still photographer for the film Guda, the first film in the tribal language of the Kattunaikkars.

 Personal life

 Sibi Pulpally was born in Pulpally, Wayanad district.
 He runs a photography studio called Sibees Studio in Pulpally.
+His photos were published by many media outlets and reputed academic institutions including Caravan, Leeds University and Princeton University.